Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 ***Nofl***

-Oh… *dear.*
+Oh... *dear.*

 It had taken Nofl a long and difficult week to dig up what he needed.
 The Directorate was not, after all, generally forthcoming with its secrets.
 Especially not when those secrets were potentially damaging.

 But, Nofl had a rare and precious commodity on his side: Popularity.
 There were a lot of quite senior people in the xenomicrobiology, regenerative medicine and deathworld studies colleges who literally owed him their careers.

-He’d had to burn a few favors and owe a few favors, but over the course of a long, difficult, expensive and tense week… well, a picture had emerged, filled in as much by the shape of what he *wasn’t* told as by what he *was.*
+He’d had to burn a few favors and owe a few favors, but over the course of a long, difficult, expensive and tense week... well, a picture had emerged, filled in as much by the shape of what he *wasn’t* told as by what he *was.*

 Operating somewhere within the larger structure of the Directorate, it seemed, was a highly secretive division or agency known ominously to those few who’d ever crossed paths with it as "Singularity."